epio/mantrid/docs/configuration_file.rst

 Tells Mantrid to bind to the given address and port to serve internal proxies.
 Use the address ``*`` to listen on all available addresses.

-Requests from internal proxies will not have their ``X-Forwarded-For`` and ``X-Forwarded-Protocol`` headers removed; 'internal' bind addresses are for use behind an SSL terminator, which should add these headers itself.
+Requests from internal proxies will not have their ``X-Forwarded-For`` and ``X-Forwarded-Protocol`` headers removed.
+'Internal' bind addresses are for use behind an SSL terminator, which should add these headers itself.

 This option may be specified more than once to listen on multiple ports or addresses.